Best Gear For Great Lakes River Salmon

 Image Courtesy of SBS Outdoor Action.

-In slower moving water, spoons can be a great bait for salmon and steelhead.
+In slower-moving water, spoons can be a great bait for salmon and steelhead.

 Slow retrieve these just off the bottom the same way you would with a Vibrax Spinner.